apostrophecms/apostrophe-documentation/tutorials/core-concepts/users-and-permissions/managing-accesss-control.md

 # Managing Access Control

-In most cases, you'll have essentially three levels of permissions: the administrator, who can do anything; the editor or writer, who can create content, but doesn't have access to configuration or management of the site; and the guest, who can look at all the cool stuff that everyone else makes  ––– sometimes you might even skip the editor.
-However, if that isn't enough, you have have the option to create custom permissions schemes with more control over exactly who has access to what.
+In most cases, you essentially have three levels of permissions:

+* The administrator (`admin`), who can do anything

+* The editor or writer (`edit`), who can create content, but doesn't have access to configuration or management of the site

+* The guest (`guest`), who can look at all the cool stuff that everyone else makes

+Apostrophe makes it easy to set this up with minimal configuration, but if that isn't enough, you have have the option to create custom permissions schemes with more control over exactly who has access to what.

 ## Standard Permissions

-Out of the box, you have two user groups: guest and admin.
-For some deployments, with a small team working on a simple site, this might be all you need, but usually you're going to want at least one more role in between.
-For these cases, you can use the `edit` permission.
+Apostrophe ships with two user groups enabled: `admin` and `guest`.
+These are configured in the `index.js` for `apostrophe-user`.
+For some deployments, this might be all you need, but if you need just a little bit more, you can easily add `edit`.
+To add it, create a new configuration in `app.js` that overrides the default.

-To review, before we create a new group, these are the three permissions you have out of the box:

-**`guest`** the user can sign into the site, but has no editing or management ability.

-**`edit`** gives a group the ability to create all types of pieces, edit any content they create, and they can be assigned as page editors for specific pages by an admin.

-**`admin`** gives a group the ability to manage all aspects of the site that can be managed through the UI.

-{% hint style='info' %}
-An admin can lock any piece type as `adminOnly` which will remove the ability of users with the `edit` permission (or otherwise customized permissions) to create or edit pieces of that type.
-{% endhint %}

-Now, let's add an editor role in `app.js`.

 ### Example: Creating Group Permissions

-Groups are defined in `app.js` inside of the `apostrophe-users` module.
-To demonstrate this, we'll define three groups: `guest`, with no permissions; `editor`, with the `edit` permission; and `admin` with the `admin` permission.

-Note that we're duplicating the two existing groups because we're extending the current configuration of `apostrophe-user`.
-If you only defined the editor group here, then you would only have an editor group available .
+Since you're overriding an existing configuration, create the configuration for all three groups:

+* `guest`, with no permissions

+* `editor`, with the `edit` permission

+* `admin` with the `admin` permission.

 1. Open `app.js`